mvpedro/AWS-Transcription-Workflow/README.md

 ffmpeg -i input.mp4 -f segment -segment_time 300 -reset_timestamps 1 chunk_%03d.mp4
 ```

-Then upload each chunk and call `startTranscribe` for each.
+Then upload each chunk.
+Step Functions will process each chunk in parallel.

 ---